 Lately, doctors and biologists have begun to draw our attention to the tendency of our society to create living environments increasingly sterile.
-Today there’re many experts who claim that our germofobic trend is really harmful, especially for children, because it doesn’t give them the opportunity to develop their own immune system to protect them from germs.
-Therefore, according to some of them, in recent decades have increased enormously the number of children suffering from autoimmune diseases.
+Today there’re many experts who claim that our germophobic trend is really harmful, especially for children, because it doesn’t give them the opportunity to develop their own immune system to protect them from germs.
+Therefore, according to some of them, in recent decades has increased enormously the number of children suffering from autoimmune diseases.

 Now, a study in the field of Psychology is somehow reconsidering this idea.
 According to researchers at the University of Minnesota, a “tumultuous” education prepares children to face the injustices of life and helps them make better decisions.

 Different studies have shown that children who grow up in poor and broken families show differences in decision making, memory and cognitive performance in general.